keisukefurumoto/Guidelines-for-CTI-Datasets/README.md

 ### Purpose of this website:<br>
 We provide the necessary information for constructing **well-balanced datasets** required for CTI research.

-This website provides the following information:<br>
+Our paper [1] showed that existing CTI research uses unbalanced datasets.
+We used the following datasets and their statistical information (IoC).

-1. Requirements for CTI Datasets<br>
+1. Datasets<br>
    -When using a dataset from a security report, it should be considered that vendors include different numbers and types of IoC<br>
    -For a practical evaluation, the bias among the original datasets should be considered when constructing the experimental dataset.<br>
    -When merging data from the Surface Web and the Dark Web, it should be considered whether the IoCs that can be merged are included in the first place.<br>
-2. Conditions under which we provide CTI dataset samples and metadata<br>
+2. statistical information (IoC)<br>
    -Security Reports, Public Database: IPv4, FQDN, Email, URL, File name, Hash, CVE<br>

 Contact: